apilayer/currencylayer-API/docs/features.md

 **Example Response:**

-Using this query the API will return the standard result set, but relative to the base currency you specified (in our example: GBP):
+Using this query, the API will return the standard result set, but relative to the base currency you specified (in our example: GBP):

 ```json
 {